Illinois Industrial Insured / Independent Procurement (IP) Filing

 - For a policy, the filing must be made within 90 days of the effective date of the policy.
 For an endorsement, the filing must be made within 90 days of the issue date of the endorsment.

 - Once you file a policy or endorsement, you'll get separate invoices for the tax and for the filing fee.
 These invoices must be paid within 30 days of the date you made the filing.

 In order to make filings, first you will register to create an account with us.
 Information collected for registration will include company name and FEIN, name and contact information of the person making the filing, risk manager name and contact information (if different), filing contact address, and corporate headquarters address (if different).
 Upon submitting the registration information, your account will be confirmed and active within 1 business day.
 At that point you will be able to enter transactions.
 For each transaction, you will need just a few pieces of information: policy number, insurer, insured name and address, effective date, term, limit of liability, type of coverage and premium.
 The system will calculate all taxes and fees for you, and each will be rounded to the nearest whole dollar.

 If you have questions as you complete the registration or filing process, please feel free to contact the Association.

-To read the full text of the law as it now stands, see Section 121-2.08 of the Insurance Code.
+To read the full text of the law, see Section 121-2.08 of the Insurance Code.

 To read the 2014 bill that changed the law, see Public Act 098-0978.